-Continuous Internal Ass End-Semester Exam: 75 Marks Two, 3 hour test for 75 Assignments, Reviews, and Three Hour examination for 75 marks and is converted Seminars for 10 Marks Marks. to 15 marks
+Continuous Internal Asses End-Semester Exam: 75 Marks Two, 3 hour test for 75 Assignments, Reviews Three Hour examination for 75 marks and is converted to and Seminars for 10 Marks.
+15 marks Marks

 Attendance: The students are expected to attend the classes regularly, since regular attendance is essential to gain academic achievement.
 As per the University norms, the students having a minimum scale of 70-75% attendance are only qualified to write their end-semester examinations.